Tomato Varieties and

 If you’re growing tomatoes for the first time, or growing tomatoes in pots, Cherry Tomatoes are a good place to start.
 Cherry and grape tomatoes are small, usually less than 1” (2.5cm), and grow in large clusters.

-Cherry tomatoes are generally the best choices for cool, alpine, or short-summer gardens, and small fruit size means they’re more suitable if you’re growing tomatoes in containers.
+Cherry tomatoes are generally the best choices for cool, alpine, maritime, or short-summer gardens, and small fruit size means they’re more suitable if you’re growing tomatoes in containers.
 They tend to have better disease resistance than larger tomato varieties, and they're more forgiving of drought stress and poor soil.

 They’re also a hit with toddlers and kids, so if you’re trying to instill an appreciation for fresh foods in your kids, growing cherry tomatoes is a good start.